Skip to content

 Richard

 This feature is especially helpful if you find default text sizes too small or if you’re viewing high-resolution displays.
-You can set a default zoom level for all websites, for instance, setting it to 125% to ensure comfortable reading across the board.
+You can set a default zoom level for all websites, like 125%, which helps make reading comfortable everywhere you go online.

-Simply open Microsoft Edge and navigate to the website you wish to adjust.
+Open Microsoft Edge and go to the website you wish to adjust.
 Then, access the browser’s settings to find the zoom controls.
 You can also use keyboard shortcuts for quick adjustments.

 Why Make Text Bigger?